-The Union continues to receive valuable support from Aberystwyth University ('the University') and the block grant in 2021/22 was at £715,000 (2020/21: £715,000).
-The University also provided an additional £58K to supplement British University College Sport (BUCS) activity.
-The Students' Union part-occupies a building owned by the University and the University also provides portering and payroll services.
+The Union continues to receive valuable support from Aberystwyth University ('the University') and the block grant in 2023/24 was at £848,000 (2022/23: £825,000).
+The University also provided an additional £60K to supplement British University College Sport (BUCS) activity.
+The Students' Union part-occupies a building owned by the University and the University also provides IS, portering and payroll services.
 This support is intrinsic to the relationship between the University and the Union.
 Following the transfer of commercial services to the University in September 2016, the Students' Union is dependent on the University's financial support, however there is no reason to believe that this support will not continue for the foreseeable future.
-The University requires notification of any changes in the governance of the Union and regular reports on the Union's activities, management and financial situation.
-These are given to the University at various committees such as Finance and Strategy Committee and Council.
-Sabbatical Officers and Union staff sit on various University committees.
+The Students' Union provides the University requires with regular updates of any changes in the governance of the Union and regular reports on the Union's activities, management and financial situation.
+These are given to the University at various committees such as Resources and Performance Committee and Council.
+Sabbatical Officers and Union staff attend all key University committees.